Wellbeing is more than just living a healthy life with physical activity and nutritious eating.

 - Environmental/Community – Respect, protection, and enjoyment of the Earth and its surroundings, including nature and all those living in it.

-- Financial – Understanding and directing money in all financial situations for real progression and security.
+- Financial – Understanding and directing money in all economic situations for real progression and security.

 - Career – Contribution of unique strengths, skills, and talents to work or unpaid activities, so that it is personally significant and gratifying.

 - Social – Connection with others to relate, communicate, and participate with them positively.

 The dimension you begin focusing on is less important than just starting.
 However, I’ve often seen that greater concentration on the physical dimension initially proves beneficial.
 Positive lifestyle changes in this area provide increased energy and greater confidence to address other aspects later.